bcoin-org/bmultisig/README.md

 [![CircleCi Status][circleci-status-img]][circleci-status-url]
 [![Coverage Status][coverage-status-img]][coverage-status-url]

 bmultisig is a [bcoin][bcoin] plugin which adds multisig wallet http endpoints and events to bwallet for payment proposals.

-## Note
-**This is work in progress, not ready for production use.**

 ## Usage